-For information on which European countries participate in the Schengen program, see the State Department website.
+For information on which European countries participate in the Schengen program, see the State Department website located at this link.
 Please be aware that visa requirements may change.

 However, students who plan to add on additional travel to countries outside of the Schengen program, or who plan on staying in Europe for more than a total of 90 days, may need to apply for and obtain visas prior to leaving the United States.
 Contact the Embassy or consulate office located in the U.S. of the foreign country that you plan to visit as soon as possible, in order to learn about any visa or tourist registration requirements that may apply to travel conducted outside of the Summer Session in International and Comparative Law.

 The sponsoring schools may cancel the session in the event of insufficient enrollments received by April 1, 2019.
 Students who have applied before April 1 will be notified immediately after that date whether the program will be held or must be cancelled.
 IMPORTANT: Students should not make flight arrangements until after they receive notification that the program is sufficiently enrolled and will be held as scheduled.

 HANDICAP ACCESSIBILITY AND STUDENT SERVICES